CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 Kill Points | ![](/assets/images/killmp.svg)
 Miscellaneous Points | ![](/assets/images/miscmp.svg)

-These types of marshaling points can affect your marshaling point total in two ways:
+These types of marshalling points can affect your marshalling point total in two ways:

  - No more than half (round up[^roundup]) of your marshalling points can come from any one type of marshalling points.
  - If your opponent has zero (or negative) points for any one type of marshalling points, your points for that same type of marshalling points are doubled.
 This doesn't apply to kill points and miscellaneous points.